-(a) Disclose details of the company's orientation program for new directors, if any. (updated - May 31, 2016)
+(a) Disclose details of the company's orientation program for new directors, if any. (updated - July 22, 2016)

 The Bank furnishes all of its directors with a copy of the specific duties and responsibilities of the Board of Directors as prescribed under Items "b" and "c" of Subsection X141.3 of the Manual of Regulations for Banks (MORB) at the time of their election.
-The directors concerned are each required to acknowledge receipt of the copies of such specific duties and responsibilities and certify that they fully understand the same.
+Meetings are conducted with the President and the Corporate Secretary to provide the new directors relevant information concerning the Bank's processes and operations, Manual of Corporate Governance, trading guidelines and schedule of meetings.
+Further, the directors concerned are each required to acknowledge receipt of the copies of such specific duties and responsibilities and certify that they fully understand the same.
 Copies of the acknowledgment and certification are then submitted to the BSP within 20 business days after the date of election.

-(b) State any in-house training and external courses attended by Directors and Senior Management3 for the past three (3) years: (updated - May 31, 2016)
+(b) State any in-house training and external courses attended by Directors and Senior Management for the past three (3) years: (updated - August 3, 2016)